Cattle raiding: Chile and Argentina

+Southern Africa

+In southern Africa, cattle were an essential part of the economies of its agropastoral societies, including Nguni and Sotho-Tswana speaking peoples.
+Cattle served as a store of wealth and were exchanged through dowries, tribal tributes, indemnities, and political alliances.
+Chiefs accumulated cattle through tributes, fines, forfeits, and raids, and redistributed them through loans for regular members to tend to, in exchange receiving some of the milk.
+Cattle raids were regularly conducted during warfare.

+Raiding intensified during early nineteenth century amid environmental stress, changing trade networks, European settler encroachment, and state formation in a period known as the Mfecane or Difaqane, as smaller chiefdoms were incorporated into larger polities.
+Captured cattle helped chiefs supply followers and reward military service, centralizing their power, while the loss of herds made smaller tribes dependent on more powerful chiefs.

+Mzilikazi, the founder of the Ndebele nation, raided widely on the highveld, incorporating some conquered Sotho-Tswana groups while displacing others.
+Moshoeshoe, the founder of the Basotho nation, raided nearby Thembu and Xhosa groups for cattle, and loaned them among his followers to consolidate his power.

 Contemporary cattle raiding (1990–present)

 East Africa

-The Pokot and Samburu Nilotic populations in northwestern Kenya often raid each other for cattle.
+The Turkana, Pokot, Tugen, Keiyo, Marakwet, and Samburu Nilotic populations in northwestern Kenya often raid each other for cattle.
 Violent cattle rustling has caused massive loss of lives such as the Monday 12 March 2001 raid among the Marakwet in Murkutwo Location, Elgeyo Marakwet County, suspected to have been caused by the Pokot.

-Sudan
+South Sudan

 Conflict over pastures and cattle raids has been happening between Dinka and Nuer as they battle for grazing their animals.

 Cattle rustling is a major problem in rural areas of South Sudan.
 In the state of Jonglei, cattle raids in August 2011 left around 600 people dead.
 Once again in January 2012, ethnic clashes related to cattle theft killed between 2,000 and 3,000 people and displaced as many as 34,500 in the area around Pibor.

 West Africa

 Cattle rustling is common in Nigeria.

-Israel

-The theft of sheep, goats and cows along with tractors and irrigation equipment, is one of the most difficult problems confronted by farmers in Israel.
-About 400 cases are reported annually in the north of the country, and in the south, farmers compare the situation to the Wild West.
-They suffer millions of shekels in annual losses.
-Most of the stolen livestock is taken to the West Bank, quickly slaughtered and then smuggled back into Israel, where it is sold by butchers to unsuspecting customers.